 - 1. Increase the availability of medical, mental health and related health services for children and/or adults with disabilities in the Center's service area. - 2.
 Prevent any changes to the Medicaid program that restrict or limit eligibility, services and/or choice. - 3.
 Achieve a measurable improvement in the communication, physical and programmatic accessibility of medical providers/facilities in the Center's service area. - 4.
-NY will implement Community First Choice (CFC). - 5.
-NY will pass legislation and the Governor will sign it, adopt regulations, change practices, and/or implement policies/procedures to increase access to and use of consumer-directed models in community-based long term care, new waivers, and/or other programs and/or services as appropriate.
+NY will implement the Community First Choice Option (CFCO). - 5.
+NY will adopt legislation or regulations, change practices, and/or implement policies/procedures to increase access to and use of consumer-directed models in community-based long term care, new waivers, and/or other programs and/or services as appropriate.

 - 1. Achieve a measurable increase in the number of accessible local businesses or integrated and/or accessible housing options in the Center's service area. - 2.
-The Governor will sign a bill establishing standards for "visitability" for housing built with public funds. - 3.
+The Governor will sign a bill establishing standards for "visitability". - 3.
 Broome County will restore recent cuts/services to its Transit and/or other transportation programs, and/or create new options. - 4.
-NY will pass legislation and the Governor will sign it, adopt regulations, change practices, and/or implement policies/procedures that will reduce the use of solitary confinement for people with disabilities in NY prisons/jails.
+NY will adopt legislation and regulations, change practices, and/or implement policies/procedures that will reduce the use of solitary confinement for people with disabilities in NY prisons/jails. - 5.
+A local jail will establish a written agreement for STIC to regularly provide peer and other beneficial services to inmates with disabilities, and increase supports available to them upon discharge.